 These tactile activities allow students to understand better the beginnings of how their belief has evolved and how it has made connections with what they are currently studying or will study later on in life.

-And last but certainly NOT least, teach the kids you have how to INVITE FRIENDS TO CHURCH; USE YOUR CLASS AS THE BIG DRAW!
+And last but certainly NOT least, teach the kids you HOW TO INVITE FRIENDS TO CHURCH; USE YOUR CLASS AS THE BIG DRAW!
 We may differ on this opinion, but I have seen great growth using a challenge or a friendly competition between Sunday school classes with inviting friends to church.
-In fact, I plan to write a piece on it some time and call it, "How to Invite Your Friends to Church without Being Weird."
-HAHA Stay tuned for it!
-In the meantime, you can read these growth ideas and enjoy this precious short video with children inviting and adult to church!
+In fact, I finally wrote a piece on it and call it something like, "How to Invite Your Friends to Church without Being Weird."
+HAHA Check it out!
+In the meantime, you can also read these growth ideas and enjoy this precious short video with children inviting an adult to church!

 fare warning: a teared up a little. 😢

 The lack of children in Sunday school IS a serious issue for a number of churches.
 If you are part of one that has this problem, then it is probably time to take action!
 Reach out to families with your message.
 You can do this by explicitly using the ideas listed above to get kids excited about coming back on Sundays and being more involved with their church community!
 Still, the best way for a church to reach out to have actual attendance in Sunday school is by having strong relationships with the families they are trying to recruit.
 Consider that important aspect in your children's ministry goals for next year, yes now, a few months ahead.
 Building these relationships will pay off as parents grow into adults who want their children to learn about Jesus.